 *If included in patients comprehensive treatment plan

-Appointments are necessary and may be scheduled during the school year.
-September through April Call: 401-333-7250
+Appointments are necessary and may be scheduled during the school year from September through April.
+To book an appointment, call 401-333-7250 or email [email protected].

 |Fall||Monday-Friday||7:30 a.m.-5:30 p.m.|